ontio/ontology-rosetta/README.md

 ### configuration

-the default configuration file is rosetta-config.json
+The default configuration file is rosetta-config.json

 ```
 {